 - Wake-up at 7:00 AM → Bedtime between 9:00 PM and 10:00 PM

-The sweet spot is usually between 8:30 PM and 9:00 PM for most kids this age.
-This window allows enough time to hit the recommended sleep duration without sacrificing after-school activities or family time.
+The sweet spot is usually between 8:30 PM and 9:00 PM for many kids this age, especially on school nights.
+This window often allows enough time to get solid rest without sacrificing after-school activities or family time.

 Going to bed later than this regularly can cause a chronic sleep deficit.
 Over time, that deficit accumulates, leading to fatigue, irritability, and even academic struggles.